 - 1. The wellhead is located to the left of the building behind the gate and the GAC unit is located just outside the gate next to the wellhead, see Figure OFR-3. - 2.
 Temporarily turn off water into GAC unit to change the prefilters prior to sampling: - a.
 Turn red valve before the first prefilter to the off position (in the top right portion of the GAC shed). - b.
-Open any spigot inside the GAC unit to relieve water pressure. - c.
+Open any spigot inside the GAC unit to relieve water pressure.

+- c.
 Use canister tool to unscrew both blue prefilter canisters and change filters if dirty. - d.
-Screw filters back on, close spigot and turn red valve back on and check for leaks.

-- 3. Record gallons used from flowmeter at top inside the GAC unit. - 4.
-Purge water at spigot inside GAC unit to engage the well pump.
-Use a water hose to divert water outside of the GAC shed. - 5.
-At wellhead listen and feel for pump to engage or observe temperature reading to ensure well is engaged.
+Screw filters back on, close spigot and turn red valve back on and check for leaks. - 3.
+Record gallons used from flowmeter at top inside the GAC unit. - 4.
+Purge water at spigot inside GAC unit to engage the well pump. - 5.
+At wellhead listen and feel for pump to engage.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 6.
 Collect sample from wellhead tap.
 If unable to gain access to the wellhead, the sample can also be collected from the spigot in the top right corner of the GAC unit prior to any GAC filtration. - 7.
 The post-GAC sample is collected from inside the GAC unit.
 Collect from the bottom sample port next to the UV light as in LS-6 (Appendix A, Figure LS-6). - 8.
 Leave everything as it was upon arrival, except if the GAC system was bypassed or disconnected.
 Report any tampering with the system or apparent leaks to CSSA Environmental Office and/or Carbonair for repair.

-2.2.5.33 OFR-4
+2.2.5.34 OFR-4

-- 1. This well can be sampled in conjunction with OFR-1, same well owner. - 2.
+- 1. This well can be sampled in conjunction with OFR-1, they also own this well. - 2.
 Well is located behind the house, straight ahead when coming up the driveway, look for big black holding tank (Appendix A, Figure OFR-4). - 3.
 Open valve on right side of black holding tank to drain the system and engage well pump. - 4.
 Purge at the wellhead tap.
 When the pump engages wellhead tap will produce water.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
 Collect sample from wellhead tap. - 6.
 Close valve on black holding tank and leave everything as it was before leaving.

-- 1. Wells RFR-3, RFR-4, and RFR-5 are all owned by the same family, these wells should be scheduled to be sampled at the same time.
-Enter property through the first gate, pass 2 houses on the right and take the first right after the homes.
-Follow road until you see a house on the left. - 2.
+- 1. Wells RFR-3, RFR-4, and RFR-5 are all owned by the same family, these wells should be scheduled to be sampled at the same time. - 2.
 Well is located in storage shed behind the main house, see Figure RFR-3. - 3.
 Purge pressure tank from a faucet on the back of the house and use a water hose to purge at faucet by pressure tank.
 Listen for pump to engage. - 4.
 When pump engages record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
 Collect sample from tap just off the pressure tank. - 6.
 Turn off all water and leave well house as it was upon arrival.